birbkeks/ENAbbq_en/README.md

 ### Hardpack
 **What is a hardpack?** A hardpack is a packed build of the entire game.
 It is needed if the migration of changes to a new game update is delayed. *Hardpacks are not recommended to be installed just like that.
 It is best to use them only in cases where the update of the Russifier is delayed*
-1. Go to the [Releases] tab (https://github.com/birbkeks/ENAbbq_en/releases/), follow the link to the TG channel with hardpacks and download the latest archive.
+1. Go to the [Releases](https://github.com/birbkeks/ENAbbq_en/releases/) tab, follow the link to the TG channel with hardpacks and download the latest archive.
 2. In Steam, click on the gear icon in the tab with ENA: Dream BBQ, go to "Management" and click on "View local files"
 3. Unzip the contents of the archive into the game folder.